MarxKnowswine/gns3_os10_preloaded/README.md

 - Install GNS3 server.
 Minimal interaction is needed (will work on this)
 - Create a dedicated user "gns3-user" with password "password"
 - Install GNS3 client
-- Automatically import configuration file
+- Automatically import GNS3 configuration files
 - Automatically import OS10 10.5.3 images
 - Install a DHCP server on virbr0 to assign an IP address to OOB interfaces
-- (Optional) Copy a pre-built and pre-wired project with two OS 10 switches
+- (Optional) Copy a pre-built and pre-wired project with two OS 10 switches in VLT
+- (Optional) import a configuration via a second script <strong> !!!!!!
+Work in progress !!!!!!</strong>

 # Current state
 - GNS is correctly installed, configuration and images are working as expected.
+Working on OS10 configuration import script

 # Prerequisites:
 - If Ubuntu is a VM, remember to enable CPU/hardware virtualization